 If you are in Canada, check out my in-depth guide to starting a cannabis business for Canadian entrepreneurs.

-White/Private Label Distributor
+CBD White/Private Label Distributor

 White label and private label opportunities allow businesses to market cannabis products without the research and development capital required to launch a new product line.

-Here’s a list of CBD wholesalers & private labels or general cannabis wholesalers (for seeds, grow supplies, etc).
+Here’s a list of CBD wholesalers & private labels and general cannabis wholesalers (for seeds, grow supplies, etc).
 In theory, with the right white label service, you have your own line of cannabis products without needed to create or even store them.

 Professional Budtending Service